Fields that support integration with test, build, and version control

 For more information about additional fields used by Test Manager, see Build and test integration field reference.

 One of the features available in Team Foundation version control enables you to associate or resolve work items when you check in code.
-You may have worked on a particular work item when you make a code change and you can set that association from within the source-control check-in window when you are finished working on the code.
+You might have worked on a particular work item when you make a code change and you can set that association from within the source-control check-in window when you are finished working on the code.

 The ability of Team Foundation version control to resolve a work item requires that work items contain a particular action.
 The source control system then queries work item tracking to determine whether the work item supports that action, and if it does support that action, it also queries for the source and destination states of the transition.
 If the action is found, the source control system can transition the work item according to the set transition when it checks in the code.